nomad-xyz/safe-sdk/README.md

 - Better integration with ethers
   - More implementations of `From<X> for MetaTransactionData`
-- Some properties are stringly typed, and should be turned into enums
+- Some properties are stringly typed, and should be turned into enums (but again we don't know what they do lol)
-- Refine the API Response type
+- Refine the API Response type, and the get/post macros to suck less